micronaut-projects/micronaut-graphql/README.md

 The Micronaut GraphQL integration can be used together with other GraphQL integration libraries like [GraphQL Java Tools](https://github.com/graphql-java-kickstart/graphql-java-tools) and [GraphQL SPQR](https://github.com/leangen/graphql-spqr).

-> **IMPORTANT NOTE**:
-> - Micronaut GraphQL `2.0.0` and above requires Micronaut Core `2.0.0` as minimal dependency.
-> - Micronaut GraphQL `1.3.0` and above requires Micronaut Core `1.3.0` as minimal dependency.
-> - Micronaut GraphQL `1.2.0` and above requires Micronaut Core `1.2.x` as minimal dependency.

-## Documentation ##
+## Documentation

-See the [Documentation](https://micronaut-projects.github.io/micronaut-graphql/latest/guide/index.html) for more information.
+See the [Documentation](https://micronaut-projects.github.io/micronaut-graphql/latest/guide/) for more information.

+See the [Snapshot Documentation](https://micronaut-projects.github.io/micronaut-graphql/snapshot/guide/) for the current development docs.

-## Examples ##
+## Examples

-There are various [examples](https://github.com/micronaut-projects/micronaut-graphql/tree/master/examples) provided in this repository.
+Examples can be found in the [examples](https://github.com/micronaut-projects/micronaut-graphql/tree/master/examples) directory.

 ## Snapshots and Releases

-Snaphots are automatically published to [JFrog OSS](https://oss.jfrog.org/artifactory/oss-snapshot-local/) using [Github Actions](https://github.com/micronaut-projects/micronaut-graphql/actions).
+Snaphots are automatically published to [Sonatype Snapshots](https://oss.sonatype.org/content/repositories/snapshots/) using [Github Actions](https://github.com/micronaut-projects/micronaut-graphql/actions).

 See the documentation in the [Micronaut Docs](https://docs.micronaut.io/latest/guide/index.html#usingsnapshots) for how to configure your build to use snapshots.

-Releases are published to JCenter and Maven Central via [Github Actions](https://github.com/micronaut-projects/micronaut-graphql/actions).
+Releases are published to Maven Central via [Github Actions](https://github.com/micronaut-projects/micronaut-graphql/actions).

-A release is performed with the following steps:
+Releases are completely automated.
+To perform a release use the following steps:

-* [Edit the version](https://github.com/micronaut-projects/micronaut-graphql/edit/master/gradle.properties) specified by `projectVersion` in `gradle.properties` to a semantic, unreleased version.
-Example `1.0.0`
-* [Create a new release](https://github.com/micronaut-projects/micronaut-graphql/releases/new).
+* [Publish the draft release](https://github.com/micronaut-projects/micronaut-graphql/releases).
+There should be already a draft release created, edit and publish it.
 The Git Tag should start with `v`.
 For example `v1.0.0`.
 * [Monitor the Workflow](https://github.com/micronaut-projects/micronaut-graphql/actions?query=workflow%3ARelease) to check it passed successfully.
+* If everything went fine, [publish to Maven Central](https://github.com/micronaut-projects/micronaut-graphql/actions?query=workflow%3A"Maven+Central+Sync").
 * Celebrate!